LmeSzinc/AzurLaneAutoScript/README_en.md

 - **Exercise may too late to quit when it's going to failed**
 - **NemuPlayer does not support two-finger zoom out send from minitouch, unable to collect loves and coins in dorm**.
 NemuPlayer is not recommended.
 - **Swipe may be treated as click if emulator stuck randomly**
+- **The current version of the Opsi port shops is not compatible and cannot be purchased automatically**

 ## Alas Community Guidelines